Vegan Thai Red Curry with Tofu

 - Cut the pressed tofu into cubes, or tear into cube size pieces for extra texture.

-- Mix the cornstarch and the seasonings together except the oil.
-Add the tofu cubes into the bowl and toss to combine, until all pieces are coated.
+- Mix the coconut milk with the red curry paste to blend it out.
+Mix in the salt, pepper and cornstarch into the mix (everything except the oil) until it's all thoroughly mixed together.
+Add the tofu cubes into the bowl and toss to combine with the mix, until all pieces are coated.
 Set aside or cover and marinate for at least 15 minutes.

-- In a pan over medium-high heat, heat the oil.
+- In a pan over medium-high heat, heat the tablespoon of coconut oil.
 Once hot, add in the tofu cubes and brown and crisp until all sides are completely browned and crisped up.
 Remove the tofu and set aside.

 Thai Red Curry

-- In the same pan over medium high heat, heat the rest of the coconut oil.
+- In the same pan over medium heat, add 1 more tablespoon of the coconut oil.

 - Add in the curry paste to fry it, stirring into the coconut oil, for about 1 minute.
 Add in the chopped onion and cook until onion is slightly translucent about 8 minutes.